 Students are able to change advisors at any time through the process listed below.
 First-year students need permission from the Director of Advising before changing advisors.
 You are required to have an advisor who is on campus.
 If your current advisor is on leave, you will receive an email from the Advising Office about selecting a new advisor.

 - A change of advisor form is available from the Registrar’s Office.
 Students only need to obtain the signature of the new advisor.
-The form must be returned to the Registrar’s Office.

 - Change of Advisor requests submitted during the quarter from 6th-8th week (5th-8th week in winter quarter) will not be processed until 9th week due to Advising Days and Registration.
 Completed forms can still be turned in to the Registrar’s Office during that time to be held until 9th week.
 Students must continue to work with their current advisor until the change is official during 9th week.